GardnerLiam/NeuralNetworkCellularAutomata/README.md

 # NeuralNetworkCellularAutomata
-A cellular Automata powered by neural networks
+A cellular automata powered by neural networks